kyma-project/kyma/tools/load-test/README.md

              --name=load-test
 ```

-The configuration needed to execute the **load test** is as follows:
+These are the parameters you must configure to execute the load test:

  | Parameter | Value | Description |
  |------|---------------|-------------|